All EventsGeneralPartners

 Today, biobased plastics are not just a green alternative — they represent a revolution.
 Born from renewable sources like corn starch, sugarcane, or even algae, these materials are designed to reduce our reliance on petroleum-based plastics.
 But there’s a twist: when combined with artificial intelligence (AI) and nanotechnology, their potential multiplies.

-At MoeBios, a pioneering initiative in the recycling of bioplastics, this synergy is already a reality.
-By integrating these advanced technologies, MoeBios is leading the charge toward a smarter, cleaner, and more circular materials economy.
+At MoeBIOS, a pioneering initiative in the recycling of bioplastics, this synergy is already a reality.
+By integrating these advanced technologies, MoeBIOS is leading the charge toward a smarter, cleaner, and more circular materials economy.

 The Role of AI and Nanotechnology in Recycling